 Lent is a time when we also hold our five-week Confirmation and Inquirers’ Class, leading up to Confirmation Sunday.
 This year, we welcome the Rt.
-Rev. Catherine Roskam, retired Suffragan Bishop of New York for Confirmation Sunday on April 3, 2022.
+Rev. Mary D. Glasspool, Assistant Bishop in the Diocese of New York, for Confirmation Sunday on March 26, 2023.

 The final week of Lent is called Holy Week, which begins with Palm Sunday, when we recall Jesus’ triumphal entry into Jerusalem as well as his Passion on the cross.
 The last three days of Lent are the sacred Triduum of Maundy Thursday, Good Friday, and Easter Eve.

 Easter Day is the annual feast of the resurrection, the pascha or Christian Passover.
 Faith in Jesus’ resurrection following his crucifixion is at the heart of Christian belief.
 Our celebration of Easter begins with the Great Vigil on Easter Eve and carries through Easter Sunday with much celebration and joy.